Embed your typeform

 You can edit your typeform (adding or removing questions, changing design etcetera) without affecting this code.

 Click on Full-page and you can see how your typeform will look, and grab the code from the panel beneath.
-There are no settings for full page embedding.
+There are no settings for full-page embedding, although you can disable question headers.
 Here’s an example.

-On the right you can see a preview of how your popup will appear.
+On the left you can see a preview of how your popup will appear.

 The Design menu lets you edit your Popup's appearance: